Nineveh: In popular culture

 Atherstone's friend, artist John Martin, created a painting of the same name inspired by the poem.
 English poet John Masefield's well-known, fanciful 1903 poem Cargoes mentions Nineveh in its first line.
 Nineveh is also mentioned in Rudyard Kipling's 1897 poem Recessional and Arthur O'Shaughnessy's 1873 poem Ode.

+In Warhammer 40,000, the perpetual Ollanius Persson is said to be born in Nineveh.